The Downy Woodpecker is the smallest of our woodpeckers. About 6-7 inches long and about 2 inches shorter than the look-alike Hairy woodpecker.

 Broods | 1 |

 In southern states, they may raise 2 broods each season.
-Does not use man-made birdhouses.
+They do not use man-made birdhouses for nesting but may use Bluebird houses for roosting.

 While the pair will excavate a new nest each season, they will often use the same tree from one season to the next.

-Predators include American Kestrel, Coopers Hawk, and Sharp-shinned Hawk.
-These hawk can catch the Downy in the air or on feeding trips.
+Predators include American Kestrel, Cooper's Hawk, and Sharp-shinned Hawk.
+These species can catch the Downy in the air or on feeding trips.

-Predators at the nest site include Gray, Red, and flying squirrels.
-Also, Rat snakes eat both eggs and nestlings.
-At bird feeders, cats can attack.
+Predators at the nest site include Gray and Red squirrels along with flying squirrels.
+Rat snakes also attack nest and eat both eggs and nestlings.
+At bird feeders, cats can be a problem.

 See Also: Look-A-Like, Hairy Woodpecker